 A voluntary initiative needs a commercial incentive

-Because “there is absolutely nothing going on in government”, as DWP often tell us, the Department has taken the decision to get going with the dashboard on a voluntary basis rather than by compulsion, which would require legislation.
-This means that providers are expected to pay for the dashboard and provide their data out of the goodness of their hearts.
+Because “there is absolutely nothing going on in government”, as DWP often tell us, the Department has taken the decision to get going with the Pensions Dashboards on a voluntary basis rather than by compulsion, which would require legislation.
+This means that providers are expected to pay for the Pensions Dashboards and provide their data out of the goodness of their hearts.
 Undoubtedly some will, because it’s the right thing to do, but many won’t without the opportunity to benefit commercially.

 Delays, delays and more delays